Why Is My App Running Slow On VMware? (Book Two)

 Frustrated?
 You’re not the only one suffering from a slow application.
 I feel your pain and have spent days on bridge calls troubleshooting application problems.

-The Think Service First Series are guides for helping new IT managers get started.
-These eBooks take the guess-work out of running a busy infrastructure team.
+The Think Service First Series are a guide for helping new IT managers get started.
+These eBooks take the guesswork out of running a busy infrastructure team.

 The second book in the series, “Why is my app running slow on VMware?” picks up where the first book, “VCP for Hire,” left off.
 It’s a dedicated guide for managers who are dealing with vSphere performance problems that are causing tier-one applications to run slow.

 Using a systematic diagnostic process of elimination, Joe takes you through a series of questions about the network, storage, vSphere, and VM stack in search of the root cause, or causes.
 Each list of questions is designed to narrow down the field of possibilities until the cause of the VM performance problem is found.